BreeZoe/BreeZoe.github.io/README.md

 ##### Educational Services Extended With a Novel Holistic Approach!

-#### Do you ever felt that You were the ODD 1 OUT in your study group?!
+## Did you ever felt that You were the ODD 1 OUT in your study group?!

 ###### Well, Then...
 We, at BreeZoe are there to Help You Learn to Enbrace The New "YOU" at SYNC with your SOUL to learn the Better Way!